 The Jews answered him, For a good work we stone thee not, but for blasphemy; and because that thou, being a man, makest thyself God.
 Jesus answered them, Is it not written in your law, I said, ye are gods?
 (John 10:33-34)

-The forgery in translation exists because the word “God” is the same in both in verses 33 and 34, but it is capitalized in 33 where it is lowercase in verse 34.
+The forgery in translation exists because the word “God” is the same in both verses 33 and 34, but it is capitalized in 33 whereas it is lowercase in verse 34.

 Even if the Jews were accusing him of making himself God, since when did an accusation by an opponent make something true?
 Nevertheless, this is a forgery that appears to say that Christ claimed to be the God to them when he didn’t.

 This verse in the KJV says God (notice the capital G ) was manifest (revealed) in the flesh

 And without controversy great is the mystery of godliness: God (Theos in Greek) was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory.
 (1 Timothy 3:16 KJV)

 Another blatant translation is in the CEV version.
 It says “Christ came as a human”: